 The successful investigation of a cold case also relies on the personal attributes and case handling skills of the scientists.
 Our lead scientists have excellent customer communication skills and are good at problem solving and innovative thinking.
 They combine the highest attention to detail with the application of the latest science and technology.

-Their work was recently described on BBC Radio 5Live by Scotland's Lord Advocate Frank Mulholland as "awe inspiring".
+Their work was described, by Scotland's then Lord Advocate Frank Mulholland, as "awe inspiring".

 The scientist will ensure that he/she is thoroughly briefed about the circumstances of the case, through case conferences with the officers and through careful examination of all of the documentation available.
-Often the most crucial paperwork are the original forensic science files.
+Often, the most crucial paperwork is that within the original forensic science files.
 These can prove to be a rich source of material for examination, due to the practice of attaching samples of material and test papers to the files.